thedigitalchief/CS100-AImovie-recommender/README.md

   * Why is it important or interesting to you?
     * All of us like watching movies and have differing opinions on ranking the top movies, so we thought it would be fun to create something that we can bond over and enjoy.
   * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
-    * We will be creating our project using C++.
-We will also use data gathered from leading websites to aggregate the recommendation data.
+    * We developed this project using C++.
+We will also use data gathered from leading websites to aggregate the recommendation data and implemented multiple sorting algorithms to identify, analyze, and ultimately choose the best film curated to the user's taste.
+We also performed extensive Unit and Edge Testing via Valgrind.
   * What will be the input/output of your project?
 What are the features that the project provides?
     * The user will choose from a menu of options (including List all, Add, List by genre, List by director, Recommend).
 Based on the choice the user makes they will either see a list, a new menu or a recommendation.